Amit-Kumar-Keshri/Music-DC-bot/README.md

 ## 🎵 Enjoy Your Music!

-Sandesh provides a premium Discord music experience with modern UI, intelligent controls, and seamless playback.
+Music Bot provides a premium Discord music experience with modern UI, intelligent controls, and seamless playback.
 Perfect for communities that love music! 🎶